fenar/opnfv-cicd/README.md

     parameterized-trigger
     throttle-concurrents

- (6) $./03-prepare-jumphost.sh
+ (6) $./03-prepare-jumphost.sh [Jump-Host]
-     This script will add necessary components to your JumpHost (ie MaaS/Master-Node)
+     This script will add necessary components to your Jump-Host.

- (7) $./04-configure-jumphost-for-jenkins-user.sh
+ (7) $./04-configure-jumphost-for-jenkins-user.sh [Jump-Host]
-     This script will create jenkins user with sshkeys setup on JumpHost (ie MaaS/Master-Node)
+     This script will create jenkins user with sshkeys setup on Jump-Host.

+ (8) $./05-opnfv-jjb-setup-cicd.sh & $./06-opnfv-releng-setup-cicd.sh [CI/CD-Host]
+     This script will fetch RelEng Job from OPNFV Git Repo and checkout for local jenkins job build.

+ (9) $./07-podconfig-jumphost.sh [Jump-Host]
+     This script will setup lab-networking blueprint to be used by OPNFV Jenkins Jobs.

 Date | Author(s):
 (A) 07/9/2017 | Fatih E. NAR